 Victims are not required to file complaints but are encouraged to do so.
 Regardless if sexual misconduct is reported, reasonable and available accommodations or protective measures are provided to victims upon request.
-Individuals may speak with a confidential resource by contacting HU's Counseling Center at 717-901-5100 ext.
-1727, by email at counseling@harrisburgu.edu, or by filing a formal, non-confidential complaint with Matthew Point, Director of Compliance & Title IX Coordinator, by calling 717-901-5100 ext.
-1769 or emailing compliance@harrisburgu.edu.
+Individuals may speak with a confidential resource by contacting HU's 717-901-5100 Counseling Center at ext.
+1727, by email counseling@harrisburgu.edu, or by filing a formal, non-confidential complaint with Melissa Morgan, AVP of Student Services, at (717) 901-5149, or at mmorgan@harrisburgu.edu or with Ellyn Garcia, AVP of Human Resources, at (717) 901-5112, or at egarcia@harrisburgu.edu.